tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/statements.md

 ### Creating connectors
 **v1.0.0**

+A **connector** is a pre-built component that acts as a bridge between Kafka and an external system.
+There are 2 types of connectors:
+- **source** connectors allow you to ingest data from external systems into Kafka topics
+- **sink** connectors enable you to stream data from Kafka topics to external systems

+---
 - `CreateSourceConnectorAsync` - Create a new source connector in the Kafka Connect cluster with the configuration passed in the config parameter.

 - `CreateSinkConnectorAsync` - Create a new sink connector in the Kafka Connect cluster with the configuration passed in the config parameter.